Sadia-Ilyas/100-days-of-code/README.md

  DAY :3
 #Today I work with the Order Class of Bootstrap which is used for ordering diffrent divs according to layout.
  DAY :4
-# Today I work with the nested class of bootstrap and try to develop a basic profile section.
+ #Today I work with the nested Class of Bootstrap and try to develop a basic profile section.
 DAY:5
-# Today I work with the Horizontal alignemnet classes of bootstrap.
-Also go thorough with the padding Classes.
+ #Today I work with the Horizontal Alignemnt Classes of Bootstrap.Also go thorough with the padding Classes